krisives/GRemote/README.md

 with doing this are:

 * Broadcasting your screen usually involves a public service like Twitch or a whole-stack RTP server.
+GRemote instead simply listens on ports.
+As long as one user has no firewall nobody needs to open a port.

 * Latency with most broadcasting servers is not designed for real-time applications.
+Most services give you anywhere between 10-30 second delays.
+GRemote tries to stream as real-time as possible.
+Internally it uses FFMpeg with zero-latency settings and MPEG transport stream.

-* Many applications use DirectInput and other APIs that make capturing or replaying input difficult or not compatible with many tools.
+* Many applications use DirectInput and other APIs that make capturing or replaying input difficult or not compatible.
+GRemote uses an existing virutal keyboard driver to actually look exactly like user input.
+This is also capable of interacting with UAC dialogs.

 ## Download

-Not creating releases until `0.1.0`
+Download the latest Windows release [here](https://github.com/krisives/GRemote/releases)

+These releases include everything you need to run the program:

+* GRemote build from Visual C# Express 2010 (`remote.exe`)
+* FFMpeg static build from [Zeranoe](http://ffmpeg.zeranoe.com/builds/) (`ffmpeg.exe`)
+* Interceptor library made by Jason Pang (`interceptor.dll`)
+* Interception keyboard driver made by Francisco Lopes (`interception.dll` and `install-interception.dll`)
+* Wget for checking for udpates, etc. (`wget.exe`, `libssl32.dll`, `libintl3.dll`, `libiconv2.dll`, and `libeay32.dll`)

 ## Build